Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-3/lecture-materials/uploading-images-to-amazon-s3.md

 ```
 <br>

-Unfortunately, changing `requirements.txt` isn't enough to invoke a change for our project's container running with Docker; we'll need to rebuild the container so it can install these new dependencies permanently.
+Unfortunately, changing `requirements.txt` isn't enough to invoke a change for our project's Docker container; we'll need to rebuild the container to install these new dependencies permanently.

 Here's the command to build/rebuild our container: